ECSIT: Function

 ECSIT has been found to play multiple roles in cell-signaling, including those that utilize Toll-like receptors (TLRs), TGF-β, and BMP.
 ECSIT plays a regulatory role as part of the TAK1-ECSIT-TRAF6 complex that is involved in the activation of NF-κB by the TLR4 signal and through its interactions with TRIM59 to negatively regulate NF-κB, IRF-3, and IRF-7-mediated signal pathways.
 Additionally, ECSIT appears to contribute to bactericidal activity in TLR signaling through its interaction with tumor necrosis factor receptor-associated factor 6 (TRAF6).
 Importantly, ubiquitination of ECSIT has shown itself to be necessary for the activation of p65/p50 NF-κBs in TLR4 signaling.
 Functioning as a scaffold protein, ECSIT is also essential for the association of RIG-I-like receptors (RIG-I or MDA5) to VISA.
 The bridging of these receptors to VISA is an important signaling event used in innate antiviral responses.
 Apart from inflammatory and immune responses, ECSIT, in its 45 kDa, mitochondrial form helps maintain assembly chaperone NDUFAF1's stable presence in the mitochondrion.
 Through this interaction, ECSIT is demonstrated to play an important role in NADH:ubiquinone oxidoreductase (complex I) assembly and stabilization.
-Finally, it is important to note that ECSIT is required for normal embryonic development.
+Finally, ECSIT is required for normal embryonic development.